Date(s) - 10/10/2022

-This half-day course, aims to provide you with an introduction to the analytical programming language R. The course will focus on data pre-processing and visualisation, two of the key steps in understanding and generating insights from data.
+This half-day online course will provide you with an introduction to the analytical programming language R. The course will focus on data pre-processing and visualisation, two of the key steps in understanding and generating insights from data.
 During the course you will learn about the benefits of R, how R handles different data types and how you can begin to use R to solve complex data science, machine learning and statistical problems.
-Specifically, you will work with R and its various packages to import, clean, manipulate and visualise real world data.
-The course assumes no prior knowledge of R or statistics.
+Specifically, you will work with R and its various packages to import, clean, manipulate and visualise real-world data.
+The course will be delivered using MS Teams.

 - To learn how to utilise data visualisations to communicate your results.